All Products

 E-MapReduce:Balance the load of HiveServer2

-If HiveServer2 is deployed on multiple nodes of an E-MapReduce (EMR) cluster, you can use ZooKeeper or Server Load Balancer (SLB) to balance the load of HiveServer2.
-This topic describes the methods that you can use to balance the load of HiveServer2.
-You can select a method based on whether Kerberos authentication is enabled for your EMR cluster.
+When HiveServer2 is deployed on multiple nodes of an E-MapReduce (EMR) cluster, use ZooKeeper or Server Load Balancer (SLB) to distribute client connections across HiveServer2 instances.
+The method you choose depends on whether Kerberos authentication is enabled for your cluster.

 Prerequisites

-A high-availability EMR cluster is created.
+• A high-availability EMR cluster with High Service Availability turned on.
 For more information, see Create a cluster.HA

 1. Log on to your cluster in SSH mode.
 For more information, see Log on to a cluster.

-2. Run the following command to enable ZooKeeper to select and connect to a node on which HiveServer2 is deployed:
+2. Run the following command to connect to HiveServer2 through ZooKeeper:

 beeline -u 'jdbc:hive2://master-1-1:2181,master-1-2:2181,master-1-3:2181/;serviceDiscoveryMode=zooKeeper;zooKeeperNamespace=hiveserver2'